4x5 Tachihara

 The Tachihara is a ‘wood field’ camera made in Tokyo.
 Among large format cameras, it is unusually light and compact.
 The camera, one lens, a half-dozen film holders, a wooden tripod, and the rest of a 4x5 view camera kit is portable enough for a trip involving air travel and hiking along the trail.

-Using the 4x5 Tachihara in the field.
-Cambodia, 2001.
-The camera bag is visible under the tripod.
+Using this camera in the field (Angkor region, Cambodia, 2001) The camera is on a Ries tripod and the camera bag is under the tripod.
 Photo data not recorded.

 4x5 Tachihara.